Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI(Tl) as a detector

-In COSINE-100 data, a trigger of an event is satisfied with coincident photoelectrons in two PMTs attached at each side of the crystal that is approximately 0.13\,keVee threshold.
-However, in the low-energy signal region below 10\,keVee, PMT-induced noise events are predominantly triggered.
-Moreover, employing a multivariable analysis technique using a boosted decision tree (BDT) achieved 1\,keVee analysis threshold with less than 0.1\,\% noise contamination and above 80\,\% selection efficiency~\cite{adhikari2020lowering,COSINE-100:2021xqn}.
-A further improvement of the low-energy event selection is ongoing based on the development of new parameters for the BDT coupled with employing a machine learning technique that uses raw waveform directly.

-In addition to the light yield enhancement, NEON employs low-energy event selection developed for the COSINE-100 experiment and continues improving the event selection.
-NEON targets an analysis threshold of 5\,NPE (0.2\,keVee), which is similar to the energy threshold that has already been achieved by the COHERENT experiment with CsI(Na) crystal~\cite{Akimov:2017ade} and is same target threshold of the next phase COSINE-200 experiment~\cite{COSINE-100:2021poy}.
-In this detector performance, the NaI(Tl) detectors are suitable for searching \cenns from the reactor electron antineutrinos.
+In the COSINE-100 data, the trigger of an event was satisfied with coincident photoelectrons in two PMTs attached to each side of the crystal, resulting in an approximately 0.13\,keVee threshold.
+However, in the low-energy signal region below 10\,keVee, PMT-induced noise events were predominantly triggered.
+A multivariable analysis technique using a boosted decision tree (BDT)~\cite{BDT} achieved 1\,keVee analysis threshold of less than 0.1\,\% noise contamination and above 80\,\% selection efficiency~\cite{adhikari2020lowering,COSINE-100:2021xqn}.
+Further improvement of low-energy event selection is ongoing based on the development of new parameters for the BDT as well as the use of a machine learning technique that uses raw waveforms directly.
+NEON targets an analysis threshold of 5\,NPE (0.2\,keVee), which is similar to the energy threshold that has already been achieved by the COHERENT experiment with a CsI(Na) crystal~\cite{Akimov:2017ade} and has the same target threshold as the next phase COSINE-200 experiment~\cite{COSINE-100:2021poy}.
+With this detector performance, NaI(Tl) detectors are suitable for searching for \cenns from the reactor electron antineutrinos.